TylerFisher/nicar14/script.md

 ## Slide 1

 Hello!
-My name is Tyler Fisher, and I’m a senior at the Medill School of Journalism.
-I also intern with the NPR Visuals Team doing news apps.
-I'm going to talk about how to raise an army; that is, how to get journalists invested in and building for the web from my experience at Northwestern.
+My name is Tyler Fisher.
+I work at NPR, but today I’m going to talk about the work I’ve done at Northwestern University, where I am a senior in the Medill School of Journalism.

 ## Slide 2